lucatume/wp-browser/docs/src/content/v3/events-api.md

 ```

 In this simple test I'm adding 3 posts [using the `factory` provided by the `WPLoader` module in `loadOnly` mode][2] and want to make sure those, and the relative meta, are removed at the end of the tests.
-The `WPDb` module, extending the `Db` module from Codeception, will remove the inserted rows, but will not take care of modified rows, or rows not inserted by the `WPDb` module.
+The `WPDb` module, extending the `MysqlDatabase` module from Codeception, will remove the inserted rows, but will not take care of modified rows, or rows not inserted by the `WPDb` module.

 Mirroring the requirement of the clean up function I've defined above, I'm passing the post IDs of the posts I've created and the current tester to provide the clean up function with database handling capabilities.